cdaller/sql_server_copy_tables/README.md

 ### Copy Tables with Regexp Filter and Page Size

-Copy tables using a regular expression for the table names.
+Copy tables using a regular expression for the table names (include and exclude).
 Use azure databases with azure identity to login (```--target-authentication AzureActiveDirectory```).
 Also use a larger page size than the default 50000 rows:

 ```bash
 ./mssql_copy_table.py \